zerolfc/laravel-code-challenge/readme.md

-# Laravel Code Test
+# Laravel Code Challenge

 This code test involves the creation of a working project with the help of the Laravel framework.
 The task is split into three sub-categories and shouldn't take longer than 2-4 hours of your time.

 ### Prerequisites
-This code test does not involve any use of database connections.
+This code challenge does not involve any use of database connections.
 Therefore, you can clone this repository and run it locally as long as you have php >= 7.1.3 installed on your machine.
 Alternatively, you can install a VM such as Homestead.

 1. Option (php cli)
 - On Debian/Ubuntu machines, you can simply install everyting needed via apt, given you have the correct apt repository configured: